Stratford-upon-Avon: Water

 Several companies offer sightseeing cruises along the river Avon and the canal, some using old river barges that have been converted for this use.
 The town is the terminus of the Stratford-upon-Avon Canal where it meets the river Avon.

 The manually-powered Stratford-upon-Avon chain ferry was opened in 1937 and links Waterside, roughly halfway between the Royal Shakespeare Theatre and Holy Trinity Church, with the water meadows on the opposite side of the river.
 It was the last of its kind to be built in Britain.

 Cycling

 The town has numerous cycle paths, such as the Stratford greenway, a 5 mi traffic free cycle path, which used to be part of the rail network until the early 1960s; it is now part of the Sustrans National Cycle Network (routes National Cycle Route 5 and National Cycle Route 41).
 Starting from town, it heads along the river Avon and racecourse towards Welford-on-Avon and Long Marston with a cycle hire and café available at the start of the Greenway at Seven Meadows Road.

 Air

 Birmingham Airport is 18 mi to the north-west, with scheduled flights to many national and international destinations.
+Private pilots or charters may fly in to Wellesbourne Airfield 6 mi to the West.